 - products for cleaning and disinfection listed in the organics regulations

 Contact your approved UK organic control body for guidance on organic production rules.

 Apply to get certified as an organic farmer

 To get certified as an organic farmer, you need to apply to an approved UK organic control body.
 During the application process, you’ll need to convert your land to organic and pass inspections.

 If your control body approves your application, they will send you a certificate.
 Your certificate is valid for one year, and you can renew it each year.

 Find out about organic food inspections and tests.

-Get funding to convert to organic farming
+In England, you can get funding to convert to organic farming through the following:

 - the Countryside Stewardship scheme

 Find out about eligibility and requirements to convert your land to these types of organic farming: